 **The section below is taken from the College of Physicians and Surgeons of British Colombia- Methadone and Buprenorphine: Clinical Practice Guideline for Opioid Use Disorder.

-There is evidence to support that that patients who remain in long-term OATPs continue to derive benefit.
+There is evidence to support that patients who remain in long-term OATPs continue to derive benefit.
 Success of treatment is directly proportional to the length of time on treatment.
 The majority of patients who discontinue OAT prematurely are at risk of relapse to non-medical opioid use within one year.
 Abrupt cessation of either medication can lead to severe withdrawal symptoms which cause emotional and physical distress and can in turn lead to relapse or unintentional overdose.
 Buprenorphine is associated with lower intensity of withdrawal symptoms, when discontinued.
 At the beginning and end of treatment, patients are particularly vulnerable to relapse.
 Discontinuation of treatment should not result in disruption of patients’ use of available primary care or mental health services.

 A. Involuntary Withdrawal